All Episodes

 But Patterson in the New York Times says, screw it.

-Patterson insisted yesterday he would continue his campaign for governor, despite urging from the White House that he step aside for the good of the Democrat Party.
+Patterson insisted yesterday he would continue his campaign for governor, despite urging us in the White House that he step aside for the good of the Democrat Party.

 The plan to appeal to Patterson to step aside was proposed by the president's political team and approved by Mr. Obama.